angrybacon/doomsday-wiki/markdown/articles/2022/02/10/axion-mega-report.md

 Chris (and Nik who was very intrigued) and thus complete my one and only same turn win of the event.

 Sideboarding was a scary prospect.
-What {U}{W} lacks in terms of pressure in game 1 it can make up for in potential toolbox cards in games 2 and 3.
+What {W}{U} lacks in terms of pressure in game 1 it can make up for in potential toolbox cards in games 2 and 3.
 Torpor Orb, Meddling Mage and :card[Ethersword Canonist] all came to mind and so I boarded thinking these elements likely.
 As I was against a tempo deck I didn't